 What are palm warts?

 Palm warts are small rough, grainy skin growths often found on the hands.
 They might also have tiny black dots (formed by clotted blood vessels).
 Common warts are noncancerous and usually caused by a viral infection of the skin.
 The cause is a virus called human papillomavirus.
 There are many variations of the virus.
-The one that causes warts on the hands is not the same as those in other parts of the body.
+The one that causes warts on the hands differs from those in other body parts.

 Some people think palm warts are malignant, but they are harmless.
 Most warts go away without any treatment.
-The cause might be that the immune system is weak due to various reasons.
+The cause might be that the immune system is weak for various reasons.
 However, in palmistry, many see these warts as something other than a skin infection.

 See your doctor about warts on the palm if:

 - They are painful or change in appearance.